AlgoMaster Logo

 Counting Sort as Subroutine

-Before implementing radix sort, we need a version of counting sort that sorts based on a specific digit position rather than the full value.
-The exp parameter indicates which digit position we are sorting by (1 for ones, 10 for tens, 100 for hundreds).
+Radix sort needs a version of counting sort that sorts based on a specific digit position rather than the full value.
+The exp parameter indicates which digit position is being sorted (1 for ones, 10 for tens, 100 for hundreds).

 Complexity Analysis